The Canyon State Roofing Glossary – Part 1

 Working with a Sun City roofer can sometimes be a little confusing because you don’t understand the words that are being used to describe your roof repair or new roof installation.
 You may also run into the same problem when you start googling information about your roof, and you get lost by the jargon used on the page.

 Here at Canyon State Roofing and Consulting in Arizona, we put service first.
 That means that our Peoria roofers will always answer your questions politely and make sure you have a full understanding of the issue before signing onto the repair or new roof.
-We’ve also put together this handy glossary to help you better understand the information you may encounter here on our web site:
+We’ve also put together this handy glossary to help you better understand the information regarding metal buildings that you may encounter here on our web site:

 A truss is a framework consisting of several posts that provides the support for your roof.
 It also determines the shape of your roof, read more to find out the different shapes.
 Truss posts that have been damaged may be able to be replaced individually, depending on where they are.
 Some damage may require replacement of the whole truss, which is an extensive roof repair in Sun City that will require a whole new roof installation.

 A joist is a piece of wood or steel that runs parallel to the ceiling to provide support.
 If you go into your attic, you will see a floor of several joists to which the sheetrock for your ceiling is attached.
 Sometimes, joists can be damaged by water from a leaking roof.
 They can become rotted or moldy, and they will require replacing.